-Meet the 'Zombie Frog,' a new species found in the Amazon | DW | 05.07.2021
+Meet the 'zombie frog,' a new species found in the Amazon | DW | 05.07.2021

 The spooky-looking amphibian is less scary than it appears to be.
-But it might already be endangered as deforestation rates go up.
+But it might already be endangered, as deforestation rates continue to go up.

 Everything is dark.
 There's no one around.
 The raindrops fall heavily.
 Suddenly, the call ― it's time to dig.
 The man digs with his bare hands until he is covered in mud.
 But he keeps going.
 His goal is to find the enigmatic creature making that unique call ― a sound that has never been heard before.

-Ernst was part of the discovery of a new species, which has been dubbed the "Zombie Frog."
-Its orange-spotted appearance is indeed quite peculiar, but the 40-millimeter (1.5 inches) amphibian is not an undead monster.
+Ernst was part of the discovery of a new species, which has been dubbed the "zombie frog."
+Although its orange-spotted appearance is indeed quite peculiar, the 40-millimeter (1.5 inches) amphibian is no undead monster.

 "Actually, we chose this name because the researchers are the ones that look like zombies when they dig out the frogs from the ground," recounts Ernst.
 The animals are usually active at night and make species-specific sounds.